 - The Inn at Cedar Falls – still Mary’s favorite place to celebrate her birthday.
 As the Inn’s web page says “The dining is exquisite but the dress is casual.”
 Dinner served everyday at several seatings.
 Reservations (required) at 1-800-65-FALLS.

-- Jimbo’s Bar & Diner – You can find Jimbo’s at 23356 State Route 56, South Bloomingville, OH.
-Yes, it is somewhat of a biker bar, but it’s also a place to get a great hamburger – big and juicy, but we love the “Hog Burger” a very tasty pure pork, non-fatty (not sausage) burger.
+- JimBo’s Burgers & Beer– You can find Jimbo’s at 23356 State Route 56, South Bloomingville, OH.
+Yes, it is somewhat of a biker bar, but it’s also a place to get a great hamburger – big and juicy and is family friendly.
 Don’t expect to order any imported beer and you’ll be happy with the selection.
-The jukebox is excellent and there are two pool tables.
-Open Thursday through Sunday, in season only.
+The jukebox is excellent.
+Live music on weekends often.
+Hours vary, so call 1st: 740-332-2337.

 - The Ridge Inn is a very good restaurant in Laurelville on Route 56, just across the street from the Apple House.
 Fridays are steak night and they know how to cook a steak.
 We like that we can bring our own wine to enjoy with dinner – they’ll open it and provide glasses.
 Open for breakfast, lunch & dinner.